irisnet-ai/android-api-client/docs/AICheckOperationsApi.md

 ## checkVideo

-> checkVideo(configId, url, callback, detail, imageEncode, checkRate)
+> checkVideo(configId, url, config, detail, imageEncode, checkRate)

 Check a video with the AI.